RJAIN-27/SlackBot-CSC510/Process.md

 - **Blockers:** None
 - **Comments:**

-#### Practices
+**Practices**:
   - We followed pair programming while developing the tasks.
 For example, Task 2 in Usecase 3 is implemented by @vnukala2 while @nradhak2 guides the steps.
   - We followed Continuous Integration and Continuous Developement while developing the tasks.
 For example, Everytime a task is completed we did an end to end testing for that task and resolved any integration issues occurred.

 ### Iteration 2 (Sat Nov 2--Fri Nov 8th):
 **Use Case 1: Selecting best model for the dataset**